 - Administer end-of-term evaluation to SI class to get student input on effectiveness of the SI program.

 - Maintain a professional attitude about matters such as class standards, grades, and student complaints.

 - Model appropriate professional attitudes and behaviors to staff, students, and others.

-- Notify your SI supervisor in advance if you cannot conduct a lab session as scheduled and arrange for coverage of lab with personel approval from Director of Academic Support Programs.
+- Notify your SI supervisor in advance if you cannot conduct a lab session as scheduled and arrange for coverage of lab with personnel approval from Director of the Academic Resource Center.

 - Maintain regular working hours.

-- Provide documentation to the Director of Academic Support Programs of all work hours.
+- Provide documentation to the Director of the Academic Resource Center of all work hours.

-RESPONSIBILITIES: Reports directly to the Director of Academic Support Programs and the Department Head of Mathematics.
+Responsibilities: Reports directly to the Director of the Academic Resource Center and the Department Head of Mathematics.